We live in the era of automation. There is no doubt about it.

-Moving to the question “What processes should I automate?” you have to understand how to pick the right ones.
+Moving to the question, “What processes should I automate?” you must understand how to pick the right ones.

-From my experience, a vast majority of processes in a given organization can be automated.
+From my experience, most processes in a given organization can be automated.
 Although the most important question at this point should be: is it worth it?
-For example, if manual execution of a process takes a few hours a month, while development would take half a year, can this process be automated?
+For example, if the manual execution of a process takes a few hours a month, while development would take half a year, can this process be automated?
 Yes.
 But should it be automated?
 No.

 - Process Execution Cost: cost and time needed for the manual execution of the process

-- Process Errors Cost: how many errors are made during the manual processing, how important is it to limit errors (i.e., compliance violations), what is your company’s business loss due to these errors?
+- Process Errors Cost: how many errors are made during the manual processing, how important is it to limit the mistakes (i.e., compliance violations), and what is your company’s business loss due to these errors?

 - Execution Time Cost: Does your company lose opportunities due to delays in process execution, is the process a bottleneck wasting the time of employees and other processes?

 - Other value factors: limited workforce availability, dynamic process growth, SLAs, specific times of execution (at night), other business KPIs